oheil/Slint.jl/README.md

 # Slint.jl

-### This package is in a VERY EARLY development state!
-You need rust installed if you want to try it out.
+## This package is in a VERY EARLY development state!
+You need rust installed if you want to try it out

 Slint GUI for Julia

-# prerequisites
+## prerequisites

 - Rust
 - Visual Studio Community 2017 (or later) with C++ Build Tools ( [see below](https://github.com/oheil/Slint.jl?tab=readme-ov-file#install-build-prerequsites-in-visual-studio-installer) )

-# download/install
+## download/install

 ```julia
 using Pkg